1newstar/OracleScripts/Docs/sources/ServerPatchCheckList.rst

     Replacing "XXX" with the appropriate standby database name.

-        **NOTE**: You need to check the configuration first.
-If the database names are in UPPER CASE, then they must be typed in upper case with surrounding double quotes.
-If they are listed in lower case, then they must be typed in lower case.

 At this point we are now running  the various "SB" databases as primary, the various "DR" databases are still DR standby databases, and the previously running primary databases are now running as standby databases.
 We can now patch what was the previous primary server.

 -   Go to CFGSB/CFGAUDSB/CFGRMNSB  login to ``dgmgrl`` as the sys user, with a password, then: